Commission Agreement Template, Free Download 2026

 What states require written commission agreements?

 California Labor Code 2751 is the most well-known statute, requiring employers to provide all commission-earning employees with a written contract that describes the computation and payment method.
 New York Labor Law Section 191 requires commission salespeople to receive a written statement of terms.
 Texas, Massachusetts, and several other states have statutes or strong case law requiring or strongly favoring written commission plans.
-Even in states without explicit statutory requirements, courts are far more likely to resolve commission disputes in the employer's favor when a written agreement exists, making a written commission agreement a best practice nationwide.
+Even in states without explicit statutory requirements, courts are far more likely to resolve commission disputes in the employer's favor when a written agreement exists, making a written commission contract form a best practice nationwide.

 More Free Templates